Shivaji Sawant

-Shivaji Sawant (31 August 1940 – 18 September 2002) was an Indian novelist in the Marathi language.
-He is known as Mrutyunjaykaar (meaning Author of Mrutyunjay) for writing the famous Marathi novel - Mrutyunjay.
-He was the first Marathi writer to be awarded with the Moortidevi Award in 1994.
+Shivaji Sawant (31 August 1940 – 18 September 2002) was an Indian novelist and dramatist in the Marathi language.
+He is known as Mrutyunjaykaar (meaning Author of Mrutyunjay) for writing the famous Marathi novel - Mrutyunjay, his other noted works are Chhava and Yugandhar.
+He was the first Marathi writer to be awarded with the Moortidevi Award, given by the Bharatiya Jnanpith in 1994.

 He wrote a book Mrutyunjay (English: Victory Over Death) based on Karna, one of the leading characters of the epic Mahabharat.
 This book was translated into Hindi (1974), English (1989), Kannada (1990), Gujarati (1991), Malayalam (1995) and received numerous awards and accolades.
-His novel Chhava, published in 1980, is based on the life of Chhatrapati Sambhaji.
+His novel Chhava, published in 1980, is based on the life of Chhatrapati Sambhaji Maharaj.
+Chhava was adapted into a 2025 hindi film of the same name directed by Laxman Utekar featuring Vicky Kaushal in the titular role.

 He held the post of the vice-president of Maharashtra Sahitya Parishad since 1995.
 He was president of Baroda Sahitya Sammelan of 1983.
 He was not only a historical writer but also a political writer.

-Early life
+Early life and education

-He was born in a small farmer family of Ajara village in Kolhapur district in Maharashtra.
-He finished his school education in 'Vyankatrao High School Ajara'.
-He worked with Rajaram Prashala, Kolhapur as a teacher for 20 years and afterwards as editor with Maharashtra education department's monthly magazine Lokshikshan for six years in Pune (1974–1980).
+Sawant was born in a small farmer family of Ajara village in Kolhapur district in Maharashtra.
+He finished his schooling from 'Vyankatrao High School Ajara', where he was a kabaddi player.